ÉCOLE SECONDAIRE OAK BAY HIGH SCHOOL STUDENT CODE OF CONDUCT & EXPECTATIONS

 - clarify and publish expectations for student behaviour while at school, while going to and from school, and while attending any school function or activity at any location.

 A student who attends Oak Bay High School will

-- act as responsible members of the school neighborhood by being courteous to people in the area, refraining from disturbing their daily activities, and respecting their property
+- act as responsible members of the school neighbourhood by being courteous to people in the area, refraining from disturbing their daily activities, and respecting their properties.

 - adhere to the Acceptable Computer Use Policy

-- recognize that school is a place of business and that appropriate attire must be worn
+- recognize that school is a place of business and education; appropriate attire must be worn.

-A student who attends Oak Bay High will not
+A student who attends Oak Bay High School will not

-- bully, harass, intimidate, or be racially, ethnically, or sexually prejudiced – including doing so online, whether by text, email, Facebook, photo or using other sites (Cyberbullying)
+- bully, harass, intimidate, or be racially, ethnically, or sexually prejudiced; this includes doing so via electronic devices.

-- smoke on school property or create “smoke pits” (areas where students congregate to smoke) within our neighborhood
+- smoke on school property (includes all forms including e-cigarettes and vaporizers) or create “smoke pits or areas” within our neighborhood.

-- be in possession of or use weapons or replica weapons (eg: knives, slingshots, pellet or other guns)
+- be in possession of or use weapons or replica weapons (eg: knives, slingshots, batons, pellet or other guns).